Good Moral Character for Naturalization

 - Violating any controlled substance law of the United States, any State, or any foreign country.

 - Polygamy (marriage to more than one person at the same time).

-- Lying to gain immigration benefits.
+- False testimony to gain an immigration benefit.

 - Failing to pay court-ordered child support or alimony payments.